NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 * __Toggle Crosshairs:__ Turns crosshairs on, so that users can zoom into specific sections of the OncoGrid
 * __Fullscreen:__ Turns Fullscreen mode on/off

+#### OncoGrid Color Picker

+To customize the colors for mutation consequence types and CNV gains/losses, a user can click the color picker icon in the OncoGrid toolbar.

+* __Customize Colors:__ Opens a control where the user can pick their own colors or apply a suggested theme and save their changes
+* __Reset to Default:__ Resets all colors to the defaults initially used by OncoGrid

 ### File Navigation

 After utilizing the Exploration Page to narrow down a specific cohort, users can find the specific files that relate to this group by clicking on the `View Files in Repository` button as shown in the image below.